iamroshel/phase-1-algorithms-what-is-an-algorithm/README.md

   - Make sure you use indentation correctly!
   - Use meaningful variable names. `s` is less meaningful than `substring`.
   - Add comments when your code needs an explanation.
-Don't add comments to every line; but if your code is doing something out of the ordinary, or if you wouldn't understand the code yourself after looking at it in the future;
-    it's good to add a comment to explain your intent.
+Don't add comments to every line.
+But if your code is doing something out of the ordinary, or if you wouldn't understand the code yourself after looking at it in the future, it's good to add a comment to explain your intent.
   - Don't try and cram everything into one line of code, just because you can (unless you're doing [code golf][]).